 SR. ADMINISTRATIVE SPECIALIST

 Jenni provides administrative assistance, customer service and project coordination for Planning Services, as well as support for Code Services and Development Services.
-She serves as Secretary to the Historic Preservation Commission, Housing Advocacy Commission, and Community Appearance Commission.
+She serves as Secretary to the Historic Preservation Commission, Housing Advocacy Commission, Community Appearance Commission and Public Arts Commission.

 A native North Carolinian, Jenni has been with the City since July 2021.
 Her journey to the City has included being a stay-at-home mom, owning a yarn store, and most recently, working for Rowan-Cabarrus Community College.
 She has a Bachelor’s in English from the University of North Carolina at Charlotte.